Engineering homepage

 Cortex refreshes pull requests from GitHub and GitLab every 2 minutes.
 Pull requests from Azure DevOps and Bitbucket are refreshed every 5 minutes.

-While viewing the list of data from Git, you can change the display:
+While viewing the list of Git data, you can change the display:

 At the top of the list, click Display.